healthyregions/oeps/docs/reference/commands/inspect-csv.md

 ## CLI Help

 ```
-Usage: validate-registry [OPTIONS]
+Usage: inspect-csv [OPTIONS]

-  Runs a series of validation processes against the current registry content.
+  Inspects an incoming CSV, or directory of CSVs, to test their columns
+  against existing variables in the registry.

 Options:
+  -s, --source TEXT     Path to CSV or directory of CSVs to be inspected.
   --registry-path PATH  Optional override for the registry directory.
   --help                Show this message and exit.
 ```